kendalharland/gha-compare-binary-sizes/README.md

-# Compary Binary Sizes Workflow
+# Compare Binary Sizes Workflow

 These workflows display a pull request's impact on the size of one or more binary files.